wolpert/svarm/README.md

 Companies and research teams can simply provide the hardware, kubernetes instances or docker swarm and start using today on or off prem.

-"Our small lab was able to install dStore within a day and get up and running" says Professor Utonium at PPG Chem LLC.
+"Our small lab was able to install svarm within a day and get up and running" says Professor Utonium at PPG Chem LLC.
 "Real-time data capture of our ionic capture array operating at 60khz from our instruments is now possible... resulting in a transfer data transfer rate of well over 25 Gbs.
 Good thing our fibre optic array is working on our single 42U rack!"

-Download your copy of Apache 2.0 licensed dStore today!
+Download your copy of Apache 2.0 licensed svarm today!
 ## FAQ

 ### Is it done?